My Name Is Matthew Maruster. I Carry A Gun. And I'm A Christian.

 With the recent church shootings, with Christians defending life with their guns, the topic of “is it Christian to carry a gun for self-defense?” has come up a lot lately.
 I figured I'd tackle this topic to the best of my ability.

 This post is by no means an exhaustive Bible study on how God views self-defense.
 And, in full disclosure, I am not a pastor and do not have a seminary degree.
-I am simply a Christian disciple who believes that we can understand God's will by being a workman and studying His Word.
+I am simply a Christian who believes that we can understand God's will by being a workman in studying His Word.

 I am a former police officer, combat infantry Marine, firearms instructor, husband, and father.

 To be clear, I'm not writing this to persuade you to carry a gun, though I think you should.
 I decided to write this to help people reconcile the incredible responsibility of using deadly defensive force and how that fits with God's plan for us.
 Maybe you carry a firearm for self-defense and are not clear on God's view on the matter; I know I was there at one point.

 Or perhaps you are a follower of Christ and don't see how using deadly force could be in line with the teachings of Jesus Christ.
 I know many people that feel that way.
 And even if you are not a Christian but genuinely want to understand those who believe self-defense is a God-given right, I hope you stick through to the end.

 I promise this won’t address political, legal, or tactical issues related to carrying a firearm for self-defense.
 I desire to give a Biblical answer to a simple yet vital question.

 What does God say about His creation using defensive force that could cause the death of another?

 Jump Directly To A Section:

 - You Shall Not Kill